Siam Cement Group

 Consolidated revenues were 450 billion baht (US$14 billion) in FY2017.
 The cement and building materials unit contributed 38 percent; 44 percent from the chemicals unit; and 18 percent from the packaging unit.
 In 2016, SCG was ranked No.1 of the top graduate employer in Thailand polled by Asia Internship Program.

 SCG was founded to set up the first cement plant in Bangkok, Thailand by a royal decree of King Rama VI (Vajiravudh) in 1913.
 Since then, the company has expanded into various businesses with three core business units: SCG Cement-building materials; SCG Chemicals; and SCG Packaging.
 Now, SCG heavily invests their company into Southeast Asia regions including packaging businesses in Malaysia, a petrochemical complex in Vietnam, and many cement plants around the regions.

 SCG employs approximately 54,000 employees.
 The products are marketed domestically and exported to all regions of the world.
 Cementhai Holding Co., Ltd. oversees SCG's investment in various businesses.
-Most are joint ventures with internationally renowned companies, for example, Kubota, Yamato Kogyo, Aisin Takaoka Group, Nippon Steel, Toyota Motor, Michelin, Hayes Lemmerz, Siam Mitsui, and Dow Chemical company.
+Most are joint ventures with international companies, for example, Kubota, Yamato Kogyo, Aisin Takaoka Group, Nippon Steel, Toyota Motor, Michelin, Hayes Lemmerz, Siam Mitsui, and Dow Chemical company.